Medtech Accelerator Switzerland: Programs & Criteria

 InnoSuisse co-funds medtech R&D through its standard instruments with specific medtech academic partners:

-• R&D projects: up to CHF 500,000 with academic partner in biomedical engineering, materials science, or medical AI
+- R&D projects: collaborative development with academic partners in biomedical engineering, materials science or medical AI

 Key academic partners for medtech: